-Ramadevi was diagnosed with polio when she was five years old, affecting severely her leg.
-Although she recalls that period as “horrible”, she has now overcome the past and the constraints of her disability and she feels like she can achieve anything.
+Ramadevi was diagnosed with polio when she was five years old, affecting her leg severely.
+Although she recalls that period as “horrible”, she has now overcome the past and the constraints of her disability and feels like she can achieve anything.

 Why did you decide to study in the Professional School?

-At first I did not want to learn a second language, I didn’t understand how it could help me.
+At first I did not want to learn a second language.
+I didn’t understand how it could help me.
 However, after a few days at the Professional School, I could see how my Spanish and English speaking skills had evolved.
 This motivated me to keep studying and soon I realized the benefits of learning multiple languages.
-Today I have a job because of the communication and social skills I learnt in the school.
+Today I have a job because of the communication and social skills I learnt at the Professional School.

 How did studying here help you?

 Before coming here I did not know how to communicate with people from other countries like our foreign teachers.
-I felt bad at first since I thought I would not be able to learn another language, but with the continued support from my teachers and friends, I was able to communicate properly and speak fluently in the end.
-After learning Spanish I have become much more confident in myself, even my parents are surprised when I talk to them now.
+I felt bad at first since I thought I would not be able to learn another language but with the continued support from my teachers and friends I was able to communicate properly and speak fluently towards the end.
+After learning Spanish I have become much more confident in myself.
+Even my parents are surprised when I talk to them now.

 What is your job and what is your life like in Bangalore?